 When parachuting in isn't necessary, smokejumpers may also serve as backups to ground crews that are low in numbers or in need of some additional technical expertise.
 When fire activity is low, smokejumpers step into other positions.
 They might coordinate a variety of natural resource projects, such as prescribed burns and trail maintenance, or they might work as fire-safety specialists or fire-management officials.
 But come June, it's back in the air.

-Get more information about the fascinating -- and thrilling -- world of firefighting on the next page.
+Get more information about the fascinating — and thrilling — world of firefighting below.

 - Block, Melissa.
 "Remembering a Pioneering Smoke Jumper."
 NPR.
 Nov.
 12, 2009.
 (July 8, 2011) http://www.npr.org/templates/story/story.php?storyId=120360659

 - California Smokejumpers.
 (Aug.
 1, 2018) https://www.fs.usda.gov/detail/r5/fire-aviation/?cid=FSEPRD494036

 - Gabbert, Bill.
 "Smokejumpers attack fire in Channel Islands."
 Sept.
 14, 2017.
 (Aug.
 1, 2018) http://fireaviation.com/2017/09/14/smokejumpers-attack-fire-in-channel-islands/

 - Lacey, Marc.
 "Wildfire Is Now the Largest in Arizona's History."
 June 14, 2011.
 (Aug.
 1, 2018) https://www.nytimes.com/2011/06/15/us/15wildfires.html

 - National Smokejumper Association.
 (July 8, 2011) http://smokejumpers.com/main/home.php